erolstt/docker-demo/README.md

 ```

 Creating Container:
-It will create 'spring-rest' container from 'erolstt/spring-rest-demo:latest' image
+It will create 'spring-rest' container from 'erolstt/spring-rest-demo:latest' image.
 ```
 ./gradlew createRestAPIContainer
 ```